duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # https://kb.heroku.com/why-am-i-seeing-user-does-not-have-connect-privilege-error-with-heroku-postgres-on-review-apps try
 # heroku pg:reset DATABASE_URL --confirm $MYAPP_NAME
 # heroku restart
+#
+# I do not know how to drop db since db:migrate:reset does not work either

 # sometimes you need to recompile assets when you change secrets but assets are
 # not changed, and you need to purge cache, install plugin